CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 are big decisions about when and how to redesign, rewrite, and refactor.
 We will cover when to finally reach for the secret weapon, the code redesign.

-## What are your options: Refactor, Redesign, Rewrite
+## What are your options: Refactor, Rewrite, Redesign
 Refactoring has been around for a long time.
 It is the cheapest of the three alternatives.
 Refactoring is changing the code's internals without altering its behaviour.
 Refactoring involves making the code better as you go.
 It is the boy scout rule "leave it better than you found it.".
 The practice is best learned from Martin Fowler's Refactoring book.
 Looking for